-Management has evaluated subsequent events and transactions that occurred up to June 16, 2021, the date unaudited condensed financial statements were available to be issued.
-The Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+Management has evaluated subsequent events and transactions that occurred through the date condensed financial statements were issued.
+The Company did not identify any subsequent events that would have required adjustment or disclosure in the condensed financial statements.

-Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Item 2.Management's Discussion and Analysis of Financial Condition and Results of Operations.